-Individuals should be aware of who their organisation's designated person for child protection is, where the Safeguarding and Child Protection policy and procedures are kept, including procedures for dealing with allegations against adults.
-All allegations must be taken seriously and properly investigated in accordance with local procedures and statutory guidance.
+Individuals must be aware of who their organisation's Designated Person for child protection is, where the Safeguarding and Child Protection policy and procedures are kept, including procedures for dealing with allegations against adults.
+All allegations must be taken seriously and investigated in accordance with local procedures and statutory guidance.
 Adults who are the subject of allegations are advised to contact their professional association.